Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Methods

-\textsc{BLADE} also facilitates straightforward scoring of spans of text (from ngrams to full sentences), serving as a type of feature extractor for each class.
-We can aggregate token contributions across spans of text, which can have the effect of comparative, extractive summarization, as illustrated in Figure~\ref{fig:BLADE-summarization}.
-Here we assign scores to the negative class ngrams as follows:
+From the token-level contributions, we can then score spans of text, from n-grams to full sentences and documents, serving as a type of feature extractor for each class.
+We can aggregate token contributions across spans of text, which can have the effect of comparative, extractive summarization, an additional useful view of a dataset under a model.
+Here we assign scores to the negative class n-grams of size $z$ as follows\footnote{We drop the constant bias term since we are ranking negative and positive class n-grams separately.}:

-where $z$ is the size of the ngram\footnote{Note, for the purposes here, we are ranking negative and positive class ngrams separately, so we simply ignore the constant bias term.
-If we instead compare the combined $s^{+-}$ scores, of course, the bias can be re-added, as applicable.}.
-The score for the full sentence is then $ngram_{1:N}^{-}$.
-The negative class ngrams are only calculated from sentences for which the sentence-level model predicts the sentence as being negative.
-In our analysis below, we consider unigram to 5-gram scores that are summed ($total\_ngram_{n:n+(z-1)}^{-}$) or averaged ($mean\_ngram_{n:n+(z-1)}^{-}$) over the number of occurrences.
-Each sentence is scored by calculating $ngram_{1:N}^{-}$, and then optionally, normalizing by the sentence length.
-The corresponding scores for the positive class, $ngram_{n:n+(z-1)}^{+}$, are calculated in an analogous manner.
+The score for the full document is then $\ngram_{1:N}^{-}$.
+The negative class n-grams are only calculated from documents for which the document-level model predicts the document as being negative.
+In our analysis below, we consider unigram to 5-gram scores that are summed, $\totalngram_{n:n+(z-1)}^{-}$, or averaged, $\meanngram_{n:n+(z-1)}^{-}$, over the number of occurrences.
+Similarly, each document is scored by calculating $\ngram_{1:N}^{-}$, and then optionally, normalizing by the document length.
+The corresponding scores for the positive class, $\ngram_{n:n+(z-1)}^{+}$, are calculated in an analogous manner.

-With the true sentence-level labels, we can then identify the ngrams and sentences most salient for each class (under this metric), and just as importantly for many applications, the ngrams and sentences that the model misclassifies.
+With the true document-level labels, we can then identify the n-grams and documents most salient for each class under this metric, and just as importantly for many applications, the n-grams and documents that the model misclassifies.

-This type of feature extraction serves as a type of \textit{comparative} summarization, with the scoring of full sentences resembling extractive summarization.
-We would suggest that this is often the typical scenario for real-world use-cases for text summarization and text analysis: Typically when large-scale automatic summarization is needed, the de-facto goal is \textit{comparative} summarization, comparing the contents of one group of documents to one or more other distinct groups of documents (e.g., highlighting the salient points from negative and positive reviews or comments for a particular product or policy proposal).